Warmup

 Common pattern

-Warm up on the home page, then go after the actual endpoint you care about.
+Warm up against the home page, then hit the endpoint you actually care about.

 - Go